civetweb/civetweb/docs/UserManual.md

 ### cgi\_interpreter
 Path to an executable to use as CGI interpreter for __all__ CGI scripts regardless of the script file extension.
-If this option is not set (which is the default), Civetweb looks at first line of a CGI script, [shebang line](http://en.wikipedia.org/wiki/Shebang_(Unix\)), for an interpreter (not only on Linux and Mac but also for Windows).
+If this option is not set (which is the default), CivetWeb looks at first line of a CGI script, [shebang line](http://en.wikipedia.org/wiki/Shebang_(Unix\)), for an interpreter (not only on Linux and Mac but also for Windows).

 For example, if both PHP and Perl CGIs are used, then `#!/path/to/php-cgi.exe` and `#!/path/to/perl.exe` must be first lines of the respective CGI scripts.
-Note that paths should be either full file paths, or file paths relative to the current working directory of the civetweb server.
-If civetweb is started by mouse double-click on Windows, the current working directory is the directory where the civetweb executable is located.
+Note that paths should be either full file paths, or file paths relative to the current working directory of the CivetWeb server.
+If CivetWeb is started by mouse double-click on Windows, the current working directory is the directory where the CivetWeb executable is located.

 If all CGIs use the same interpreter, for example they are all PHP, it is more efficient to set `cgi_interpreter` to the path to `php-cgi.exe`.